A new company just opened the door to hundreds more Fort Mill jobs. Here’s where.

 A door maker coming to Fort Mill will unlock hundreds of new jobs.

 Masonite International Corporation will set up shop at 160 Steele Point Drive.
-The site is off I-77 near Carowinds, in a growing industrial area that includes the 1.15 million-square-foot Lakemont Business Park and the new, 104,000-square-foot Stateline Logistics Center.
-It’s immediately south of the North Carolina line, and Charlotte.
+The site is off Interstate 77 near Carowinds, in a growing industrial area that includes the 1.15 million-square-foot Lakemont Business Park and the new, 104,000-square-foot Stateline Logistics Center.
+It’s south of the North Carolina line and Charlotte.

 Masonite will manufacture doors for customers across North America.